 I couldn’t believe it when she told me that I had actually made her feel better and I felt my whole body laugh with delight.
 I wanted to lick her face, show her that was all I ever wanted.
 But we don’t do that… that is for puppies and the uncivilized breeds… or my brother who does it just because it makes people scream.

-Today I’ve let her put her things away and given her some space.
+Today I’ve let her put her things away and give her some space.
 She doesn’t seem to need me as close as she did last week.
 I am still waiting for her to reach out her hand.
 I’ll be there to comfort her.
 Little by little I know I am teaching her that she is strong and everything will be ok.
 She is a good mother and I am her “Best Girl” and when she needs me she sits on the floor and holds my head against hers… and I never want to move from that place.
 I know now that not every day can be what you wished for, some days are better.
 I look out the window and sigh a heavy sigh as my eyes close and I think…

 The snow will come, just not today.

 ( These are the actual photos taken from that day.
-Wynter was not only my best friend, my Good Girl, but my lifesaver as I wandered through the worst grief I have ever had.
+Wynter was not only my best friend, my Good Girl but my lifesaver as I wandered through the worst grief I have ever had.
 She continues to be my best friend and since that day we have grown closer and more in sync with each other.
-Wynter continued her training, went into serious task work, and went on to become my service dog for my late stage Lyme Disease.
-She is my life saver in so many ways.
+Wynter continued her training, went into serious task work, and went on to become my service dog for my late-stage Lyme Disease.
+She is my lifesaver in so many ways.
 And I am blessed to have her in my life. – Crysta )